shenwei356/taxonkit/doc/docs/usage.md

   2. Ranks can be given either via the first row or the flag --rank-names.
   3. The column containing the genome/assembly accession is recommended to generate TaxId mapping file (taxid.map, id -> taxid).
        -A/--field-accession,    field contaning genome/assembly accession
        --field-accession-re,    regular expression to extract the accession Note that mutiple TaxIds pointing to the same accession are listed as comma-seperated integers.

 Attentions:
-  1. Names should be distinct in taxa of different ranks.
-     But for these missing some taxon nodes, using names of parent nodes is allowed:

-       GB_GCA_018897955.1      d__Archaea;p__EX4484-52;c__EX4484-52;o__EX4484-52;f__LFW-46;g__LFW-46;s__LFW-46 sp018897155

-     It can also detect duplicate names with different ranks, e.g., the Class and Genus have the same name B47-G6, and the Order and Family between them have different names.
-In this case, we reassign a new TaxId by increasing the TaxId until it being distinct.

-       GB_GCA_003663585.1      d__Archaea;p__Thermoplasmatota;c__B47-G6;o__B47-G6B;f__47-G6;g__B47-G6;s__B47-G6 sp003663585

-  2. Taxa from different parents may have the same name.
-     We will assign different TaxIds to them.

-     E.g., in ICTV, many viruses from different species have the same names.
-     In practice, we set the "Virus names(s)" as a subspecies rank and also specify it as the accession.

-       Species             Virus name(s)
-       Jerseyvirus SETP3   Salmonella phage SETP7
-       Jerseyvirus SETP7   Salmonella phage SETP7
+  1. Duplicated taxon names wit different ranks are allowed since v0.16.0, since the rank and taxon name are contatenated for generating the TaxId.

-  3. The generated TaxIds are not consecutive numbers, however some tools like MMSeqs2 required this, you can use the script below for convertion:
+  2. The generated TaxIds are not consecutive numbers, however some tools like MMSeqs2 required this, you can use the script below for convertion:

      https://github.com/apcamargo/ictv-mmseqs2-protein-database/blob/master/fix_taxdump.py

 Usage:
   taxonkit create-taxdump [flags]

 Flags:
-  -A, --field-accession int         field index of assembly accession (genome ID), for outputting taxid.map
+  -A, --field-accession int             field index of assembly accession (genome ID), for outputting
+                                        taxid.map
+  -S, --field-accession-as-subspecies   treate the accession as subspecies rank
-      --field-accession-re string   regular expression to extract assembly accession (default "^\\w\\w_(.+)$")
-      --force                       overwrite existed output directory
+      --field-accession-re string       regular expression to extract assembly accession (default "^(.+)$") --force                           overwrite existing output directory
       --gtdb                            input files are GTDB taxonomy file --gtdb-re-subs string             regular expression to extract assembly accession as the subspecies (default "^\\w\\w_GC[AF]_(.+)\\.\\d+$") -h, --help                            help for create-taxdump
       --line-chunk-size int             number of lines to process for each thread, and 4 threads is fast enough. (default 5000)
-      --null strings                null value of taxa (default [,NULL,NA]) -x, --old-taxdump-dir string      taxdump directory of the previous version, for generating merged.dmp and delnodes.dmp -O, --out-dir string              output directory -R, --rank-names strings          names of all ranks, leave it empty to use the first row of input as rank names
+      --null strings                    null value of taxa (default [,NULL,NA]) -x, --old-taxdump-dir string          taxdump directory of the previous version, for generating merged.dmp and delnodes.dmp -O, --out-dir string                  output directory -R, --rank-names strings              names of all ranks, leave it empty to use the (lowercase) first row of input as rank names

 ```